Sterley/Rocket-Lander-PR/README.md

-# Rocket-Lander-PR
+# Rocket-Lander-RP
-Rocket Lander est un environnement gym en python disponible sur github où l’objectif est de poser une fusée au sol à la façon des fusées Falcon de Space X. L’objectif du projet sera d’appliquer des méthodes d’apprentissage par renforcement profiond à l’environnement Rocket lander et de bien comprendre les performances obtenues.

-Références :
+Rocket Lander is a gym environment in python available on github, to land a rocket like a Space X's Falcon rockets.
+The objective of the project will be to apply reinforcement learning methods to the Rocket lander environment and get a good understanding of the performance obtained.

+References:

-L’environnement Rocket Lander : https://github.com/sdsubhajitdas/Rocket_Lander_Gym
+Rocket Lander Environment:
+https://github.com/sdsubhajitdas/Rocket_Lander_Gym

 Stable Baselines 3 :
 https://github.com/DLR-RM/stable-baselines3

-Outils d’analyse de l’apprentissage : https://www.tensorflow.org/tensorboard/get_started
+Learning Analytics Tools:
+https://www.tensorflow.org/tensorboard/get_started